kragen/dercuano/README.md

 TrueType files](freefont-built/).
 I didn't do the build myself, so if there's some kind of version skew in Debian-land, it's possible the Dercuano repository has inherited it.

+The source repository also contains (again, Debian's version of) [DejaVu Serif and SansMono](dejavu-built/), which are licensed under a simple permissive license by Bitstream.
+In this case I didn't bother to add the source font files to the repo, because they're easy to find in any case.

 Dependencies
 ------------